-Experience/Skills Bleil Campbell Crowley Essner Kelly McGlynn Raab Sblendorio Wheeler Whitman Leadership experience (public company CEO/COO) • • • • • • • • Public company Board service/governance experience • • • • • • • • • • Science/technology • • • • Healthcare provision and payment • • • Regulatory • • • • • • Commercial/go-to-market • • • • • • • • • Pricing/Reimbursement/Access • • • • • • • • • Government/public policy • • • • • • • Financial/ capital markets • • • • • • • • • Talent management/organization • • • • • • • • • • Biopharma manufacturing operations • • • • • • Healthcare/BioPharma Compliance • • • • • • • • • International life science business • • • • • • • • Gender, ethnic or other diversity • • •
+Experience/Skills Bleil Campbell Crowley Essner Kelly McGlynn Raab Roberts Sblendorio Wheeler Whitman Leadership Experience (Public Company CEO/COO) • • • • • • • • Public Company Board Service/Governance Experience • • • • • • • • • • • Science/Technology • • • • • Healthcare Provision and Payment • • • Regulatory • • • • • • • • Commercial/Go-to-Market • • • • • • • • • Pricing/Reimbursement/Access • • • • • • • • • • • Government/Public Policy • • • • • • • Financial/Capital Markets • • • • • • • • • Talent Management/Organization • • • • • • • • • • • Biopharma Manufacturing Operations • • • • • • Healthcare/BioPharma Compliance • • • • • • • • • • International Life Science Business • • • • • • • • • Gender, Ethnic or Other Diversity (Including Veteran Status) • • • • • •

 Process for Identifying and Evaluating Director Nominees.
 Our Nominating and Corporate Governance Committee has established a process for identifying and evaluating nominees for director.
 Although the Nominating and Corporate Governance Committee will consider nominees recommended by stockholders, it believes that the process it uses to identify and evaluate nominees for director is designed to produce nominees that possess the educational, professional, business and personal attributes that are best suited to further the Company's mission.
 Our Nominating and Corporate Governance Committee may identify nominees using professional search firms that may utilize proprietary screening techniques to match candidates to the Nominating and Corporate Governance Committee's specified qualifications.
 The Nominating and Corporate Governance Committee may also receive recommendations from existing directors, executive officers, key business partners, and trade or industry affiliations.
 Our Nominating and Corporate Governance Committee will evaluate nominations at regular or special meetings, and in evaluating nominations, will seek to achieve a balance of knowledge, experience and capability on the Board and to address the membership criteria set forth above under "Director Qualifications."
 The Board itself is ultimately responsible for recommending candidates for election to the stockholders or for appointing individuals to fulfill a vacancy.
-Although the Board does not have a policy with regard to the consideration of diversity in identifying director nominees, among the various factors the Nominating and Corporate Governance Committee considers in selecting candidates for nomination to the Board are the benefits to the Company of national origin, gender, race, scientific and pharmaceutical experience and cultural diversity in board composition.
+The Board's objective is to form a diverse Board of Directors where diversity includes, ethnicity, gender, veteran status, age, perspective, skill, experience, competency, culture, disability and LGBTQ status, resulting in effective decision-making, guidance, risk management and overall Board effectiveness.
+These dimensions of diversity are among the various factors the Nominating and Corporate Governance Committee considers in selecting candidates for nomination to the Board and focusing on these ensured the Nominating and Corporate Governance Committee was able to receive diverse candidate slates and led to the appointments of Burke W. Whitman, Lynn D. Bleil, Michael A. Kelly and Eiry W. Roberts, M.D.